During the writ period (today until October 28, 2024), this website will be limited to information about emergencies and public safety concerns.

 Drop-off locations (pdf)

 Hunters wishing to have their deer, elk or moose mounted can arrange with their taxidermist to pick up the head after it has been processed and submit it for testing.
 Heads with skull caps removed are suitable for testing.
-Hunters wishing to have their animal Euro mounted can access Ministry of Environment sampling stations in Preeceville, Saskatoon and Regina.
+Hunters wishing to have their animal Euro mounted can also access Ministry of Environment sampling stations where a technician will be available to collect samples in Preeceville, Saskatoon and Regina.
 Technicians will be available on-site to remove the required samples for bovine TB and CWD testing, and tooth aging.
 Submitting samples collected at sampling stations can also expedite the CWD test result process for hunters.
 Technicians will be on-site at sample stations during the dates and time listed in the tables below.
+Hunters who do not wish to retain and mount their head can drop off the head at any designated CWD drop-off location in the province.

 Please contact cwd@gov.sk.ca for any questions regarding CWD or bovine TB testing.